 Online reputation management, also called ORM, refers to building, improving, or restoring your brand’s name on the Internet.
-In the Women in PR Online Reputation Management program, we will show you how to take control of your reputation by employing various strategies that are both proactive and reactive (for any damage control needed).
+It means taking control of your reputation online by employing various strategies that are both proactive and reactive (for any damage control needed).

-When potential customers encounter a brand, the first place they’ll go to find more information about the company and its products or services is the Internet.
-What’s more, they’ll believe what they read there and worse, they might spread the word.
+When potential customers encounter a brand, the first place they’ll go to find more information about the company and its products is the Internet.
+What’s more, they’ll believe what they read there.
+Few people are critical enough to go beyond the first page of Google’s search results.
 If someone’s first impression of your business is a bad review or negative comment, they may not investigate further.